 So, how can companies use this technology without encountering the problems listed above?
 Simple, they need to use an FMP like LeadsBridge.

 LeadsBridge is an FMP-Meta Business Partner, which is a Meta-approved App for API management and maintenance.
-Therefore, by using our platform for CAPI technology, customers will always have up-to-date and functional integrations (usually, Facebook updates its APIs every 2 or 3 months).
+Therefore, by using our platform for CAPI technology, customers will always have up-to-date and functional integrations (usually, Facebook updates its APIs every two or three months).

 Like all data partners, LeadsBridge can troubleshoot technical issues for the Side-Side program along with the length of service.
-Plus – if over time your team needs to update the integration and add more data – our Solution Specialist will guide you using our UI or talk to your tech team to understand how we can retrieve more data.
+And if your team needs to update the integration and add more data, our Solution Specialist will guide you using our UI or talk to your tech team to understand how we can retrieve more data.

-This allows companies to decrease the “time-to-market significantly”.
-Once integrated with LeadsBridge, you will be able to send your data to any other platform (e.g. Facebook, Google, BI tools).
+Our tailor-made integrations are built to match your company’s exact requirements, while allowing to decrease the “time-to-market significantly”.
+Once integrated with LeadsBridge, you will be able to send your data to any other platform (e.g., Facebook, Google, or Business Intelligence (BI) tools).

 Integrations available for Facebook Conversions API

-Connecting Facebook Conversion API with Salesforce allows you to send new Salesforce records to Facebook Conversions as lead events and also create new Facebook Conversions API leads with Salesforce.
+Connecting Facebook Conversion API with Salesforce® allows you to send new Salesforce® records to Facebook Conversions as lead events and also create new leads.

-Integrating the two tools so that they can share lead data automatically and in real time is extremely useful to gain an overall view of your prospects: Although Facebook does have data about its users, your Salesforce CRM contains all your customer’s details – which Facebook does not have.
+Integrating the two tools enables automated lead data sharing in real time.
+Although Facebook does have data about its users, your Salesforce® CRM contains all your customer’s details – which Facebook does not have.
 Therefore, you can leverage this information to build better-targeted ads and make more sales.

-With the Facebook Conversions API + Salesforce integration, you can share and sync different types of data – compared to Facebook Pixel – such as CRM data, lower-funnel events, and multi-site conversions paths on a website and offline location.
+With the Facebook Conversions API + Salesforce® integration, you can share and sync different types of data – compared to Facebook Pixel – such as CRM data, lower-funnel events, and multi-site conversion paths on a website and offline location.

 Facebook CAPI + ClickFunnels integration

 ClickFunnels is a tool for service-based businesses – especially popular amongst fitness coaches and gyms.
-At its core, it’s a drag-and-drop funnel creator and editor that allows even the least tech-savvy creators to build marketing and lead funnels to fill their pipeline and turn prospects into clients.
+It’s a drag-and-drop funnel creator and editor that allows even the least tech-savvy creators to build marketing and lead funnels to fill their pipeline and turn prospects into clients.

 This tool lets you create landing pages and sales pages, accept payments, and manage multiple sales funnels with just a few clicks.